 - Look for Windows Update and select it.

-- If your PC is compatible with the latest OS, there should be a pop-up message that notifies you of its availability.
+- If your PC is compatible with the latest OS, a pop-up message should notify you of its availability.

 - Click the button and follow the prompts.